firewalld/firewalld.github.io/blog/_posts/2020-01-31-allowzonedrifting.md

 # Allowing Zone Drifting

-A future feature release (1.0.0) of firewalld will contain a behavioral change that may affect some users.
+A future release of firewalld will contain a behavioral change that may affect some users.
 Older version of firewalld had undocumented behavior that has come to be known as **zone drifting**.

 The default value of `AllowZoneDrifting` is *no*.
 To regain the old, buggy behavior users can set this to *yes*.